-Injury and infection in the eyes can come from a variety of hazards in a dental office.
-Dimensions of Dental Hygiene and What Kind of Eyewear Should You Be Wearing say that both patients and dental team members can be injured or receive infections in many ways including but not limited to the following:
+Injury and infection in the eyes come from a variety of hazards in a dental office.
+Patients, doctors, hygienists and technicians can all be injured or receive infections in many ways.

 Fortunately, some very simple protective measures serve to prevent these and other types of injuries and infections.

 - Every person in the examination room during a procedure should wear protective eyewear.
-This means goggles or safety glasses for patients, and goggles, safety glasses, or full-face safety shields for dental professionals.
+This means goggles or safety glasses for patients, and goggles, safety glasses or full-face safety shields for dental professionals.

 - Health care personnel should also wear protective eyewear, such as full-face safety shields, during any patient-care activities generating splashes of blood, body fluids or chemicals as well as any flying debris.
 Wearing protective gear should happen between procedures too.
 This includes during cleanup and when replenishing processing solutions.